aplbrain/dandi-docs/docs/developer-guide/integrate-external-services.md

 ### 1. REST API Integration

-The DANDI Archive provides a comprehensive REST API that allows external services to interact with the archive programmatically.
+The {{ instance.name }} Archive provides a comprehensive REST API that allows external services to interact with the archive programmatically.
 The API documentation is available at:

 - [Swagger UI](https://api.dandiarchive.org/swagger)
 - [ReDoc](https://api.dandiarchive.org/redoc)